Abdurahman-hassan/binary_trees/README.md

 16. `int binary_tree_is_full(const binary_tree_t *tree);` - Checks if a binary tree is full.
 Returns 0 if the tree is NULL.

 17. `int binary_tree_is_perfect(const binary_tree_t *tree);` - Checks if a binary tree is perfect.
 Returns 0 if the tree is NULL.

+18. `binary_tree_t *binary_tree_sibling(binary_tree_t *node);` - Finds the sibling of a node.
+Returns a pointer to the sibling node, or NULL if the node is NULL or the parent is NULL, or if the node has no sibling.

+19. `binary_tree_t *binary_tree_uncle(binary_tree_t *node);` - Finds the uncle of a node.
+Returns a pointer to the uncle node, or NULL if the node is NULL or the node has no uncle.

+Each function should be written in accordance with the specifications provided in the question.
+Remember to handle edge cases appropriately, such as when the input tree is NULL or when a node has no sibling or uncle.